Mentoring in Primary and Secondary Schools

 - Mentoring is about building a relationship of trust and respect, and then journeying with the child.

-- A mentoring session may be chatting, playing a game or doing an arts and craft activity but often the student wants to talk about their feelings and problems.
+- A mentoring session consists of chatting, playing a game or doing an arts and craft activity but often the student wants to talk about their feelings and worries.

-- We give a listening ear to the children.
+- Mentors provide a listening ear to the children.

 - Mentors are not counsellors, and cannot make decisions for the students.

-- The mentoring sessions take place in school for typically 30 – 40 minutes once or twice a month.
+- The mentoring sessions take place in school for typically 45 minutes weekly.

-For more information on becoming a mentor or using the service, please contact:
+For more information on becoming a mentor please contact:

 Tel: 01249 445288